Autism Spectrum Disorder (ASD)

 - Recognize, express and/or manage emotions

-- Develop tools and resources to address emotional expression
+- Develop tools and resources to support communication

 - Improve self-esteem and confidence